payo101/payo101/README.md

 - 👋 Hi, I’m Piyus Kumar Rout > @payo101
-- 👀 I reside in Noida, India and currently an SDE-1 :man_student:.
+- 👀 I reside in Noida, India and currently an SDE-1 and my works lies currently in Data Engineering :man_student:.
 My areas of interest are Game Development, Computer Vision and NLP.
-- 🌱 As of now, I'm focusing on Medical and Daily Life usage of Neural Networks.
+- 🌱 As of now, My personal focus is on Medical and Daily Life usage of Neural Networks.
 - <!---- P.S.
 Trying to get a research internship too :pray: --->
 - :handshake: I'm looking for contributing to open-source projects in game dev or ML/DL Projects.